DaywisonSilva/prime_video_clone/structure.md

-# Patern
+# Structure

-This document will be used to explain some rules about the patern present in this project.
+This document will be used to explain some rules about the import structure present in this project.
 Know some rules:

 #